sheamunion/dbc-phase-0/week-1/reflections.md

 > git merge origin

-**Push commits to remote branch of same name (*branch-name*).origin is the cloned repository (in this case, phase-0-unit-1. branch-name is the local branch**

-> git push origin *or* git push origin *branch-name*

 ##What is a pull request and how do you create and merge one?
 Let's suppose you and I are working on a project which is stored remotely, say, on GitHub.
-I have made a few changes locally and I have committed them.
-I am now ready for my changes to be merged into the remote project.
-I will push my changes to my public repository.
-Then I will send a request that my pushed commits be pulled into the remote project and merged.
+I have cloned that repository to my computer and I have made a few changes locally.
+I have staged and committed those changes.
+I am now ready for my commits to be merged into the remote project.

+First, I will push my changes to my public repository using the command:

+> git push origin *branch-name*

+Then you will go to the repository in GitHub.
+You will see some text ("branch-name") and a green button ("Compare & pull request") in a box highlighted in yellow.

+You then click the green button.

+  will send a request that my pushed commits be pulled into the remote project.
+At that point you can see my pull request on GitHub, accept it by clicking the appropriate button, and then merge the versions by clicking the "Merge" button.

 ##Why are pull requests preferred when working with teams?